e-manlangit/Coles-Supermarket/README.md

 ###  Overview of Findings

-In FY23, the company performed relatively well based on the limited information provided.
-Sales exceeded expectations by 24.2% in Q1 and 19.6% in Q2.
-Although sales exceeded expectations, sales declined from Q1 compared to Q2.
-Gross sales indicate a 5% decrease from Q1 to Q2 even after additional stores were included in a new location.
-While this decline could be attributed to an increase in inflation, the following sections will explore additional contributing factors and highlight key opportunity areas.
+The company performed relatively well based on the limited information provided.
+Gross sales exceeded revenue expectations YTD by 21.89%.
+Stores that reported sales in Q1 exceeded expectations by 24.2% in Q1 and 19.6% in Q2.
+Although sales appear to have exceeded expectations, sales declined from Q1 compared to Q2 5%.
+This could be attributed to reporting inconsistencies as stores did not report sales did not report for both quarters.
 The following sections will export additional contributing factors and highlight key opportunity areas for improvement.

 Below is the overview page from the PowerBI dashboard and more examples are included throughout the report.
 The entire interactive dashboard can be downloaded here.